Over 3,000 Items Are On Sale At Shopbop Right Now

 Advertisement

 While we’re certainly not buying up everything in sight, the deals offer us the ability to pay a little less for those luxury buys that we’ve been eyeing for months; whether it’s a floaty pink top from outre Danish brand Stine Goya, Simon Miller’s tangerine-colored leather baguette, or Rachel Comey’s legendary, perfectly-faded Legion Jeans.
 Don’t worry: in addition to all the higher-ticket luxury markdowns, there are plenty of bundle-able sale buys from more affordable brands like Levi’s, Madewell, Veja, and Z Supply.
-The sale only lasts until Thursday, April 16, and predictably, some of the most popular inventory — premium denim and gauzy knitwear — is starting to dwindle.
-However, there are still plenty of naked sandals, statement handbags, and picnic-perfect frocks in the mix, so hop on over to Shopbop to refresh your rotation of wardrobe staples just in time for spring.
+The sale only lasts until Friday, April 16, and predictably, some of the most popular inventory — premium denim and gauzy knitwear — is starting to dwindle.
+However, there are still plenty of chunky sandals, statement handbags, and picnic-perfect frocks in the mix, so hop on over to Shopbop to refresh your rotation of wardrobe staples just in time for spring.